 Vehicle collisions, animals dicing with electrical infrastructure and excavations causing a downed power line or underground cables are factors that have always been behind power outages.
 But we’re increasingly being left in the dark because climate-related natural disasters are becoming more frequent and severe.
 Wild weather such as high winds, lightning and flooding can damage power lines and electricity poles.
 Extremely high temperatures cause electricity demand to skyrocket as we crank up our air conditioning units at home and at work to stay cool.
 This can overload the grid causing the power to fail.
 And when bushfires tear through the countryside, they devour electricity wires and poles in their path.
 Climate change and the blackouts they cause are set to continue.
 So we’ve put together a guide to help you before, during and after the lights go out.

 Prepping for an outage

 The best way to prepare for a blackout is to make sure you can avoid them entirely.
 For that, you’ll need a backup electricity supply.
 A solar panel and battery system is your safe, clean, sustainable and seamless solution.
 When the power fails in your suburb, you’ll be blissfully unaware while your neighbours without solar batteries will be frantically hunting for torches or pouring diesel into generators.
-Home solar batteries maintain a baseline supply of stored power, so you’re always ready for the unexpected - especially important if you have life-support equipment in your home.
+Home solar batteries maintain a baseline supply of stored power, so you’re always ready for the unexpected - especially important if you have life-support equipment in your home or even if you're charging your electric car with your solar panels.
 The Plico Energy battery is a smart system that can detect incoming storms and fully charge itself, letting you and your family withstand a longer power outage, too.